xyth0rn/NYCU_VLSI_2024/HW2/hw2.md

  region     Saturati   Saturati
   id        60.0367u   -6.8436u
 ```
-We see that `id` of both nmos is roughly 3 times larger than the target (20uA), and pmos is roughly third of such.
+We see that `id` of nmos is roughly 3 times larger than the target (20uA), and pmos is roughly third of such.

 - pmos: to increase current, multiply `Wp` by 2 (0.50u), fine-tune `Wp` up one step (0.01u) every time.
 - nmos: to decrease current, multiply `Ln` by 3 (0.75u), then fine-tune `Ln` up one step (0.01u) every time.